 Please read our detailed Travel Directions carefully.
 You will receive the "Travel Directions" with your letter of admission and you can also find them under "Downloads" at the bottom of this page.

-The residence permit is usually issued for one year, usually until the end of the semester after the one during which the residence permit is applied for.
-The residence permit must be extended annually and thus an amount must be proven each year to secure your livelihood.
-Please note that this sum must actually be available to you.
-If you have entered with a blocked account, you must block the annual minimum amount on your German account for each renewal of your residence title.
+The residence permit is usually issued for one year, typically until the end of the semester after the one during which the residence permit is applied for.
+The residence permit must be extended annually thereafter, including proving again that you have sufficient financial means of subsistence.
+Please note that this money must actually be at your disposal.
+If you entered the country with a blocked German bank account, you must again block the annual minimum amount (€10,032) prior to the renewal of your residence permit.

 Please note: The residence permit is issued for the purpose of studying in Germany and is also contingent on the degree program at the university for which you applied for your visa.
 You will therefore lose the residence permit when you deregister from the university and will have to apply for a new residence permit if you want to continue to live in Germany.